Breakfast and lunch chain First Watch opened its first Greensboro location at 4520 W. Wendover Ave., Suite 101 in Wendover Commons.

 First Watch serves breakfast, brunch and lunch every day from 7 a.m. to 2:30 p.m. daily.

-Items including egg and breakfast meat plates, omelets, pancakes, waffles and biscuits with turkey sausage gravy are offered.
+Traditional breakfast items include egg and breakfast meat plates, omelets, pancakes, waffles and biscuits with turkey sausage gravy are offered.

-Lighter fare includes avocado toast, super-food bowls, wraps and an item called Brilliant Beet Toast.
+The cafe also offers healthier items, including gluten-free options such as avocado toast, super-food bowls, wraps and an item called Brilliant Beet Toast.

 Lunch-type items include Baja chicken burrito, chicken avocado chop salad, Superfood kale salad and a veggie burger.